huafeng111/task/README.md

 ```
 ## 5. MongoDbManger (`MongoDbManger.py`)

 The `MongoDbManger.py` script is responsible for bulk inserting PDF data into MongoDB Cloud.
-It connects to your MongoDB database and efficiently uploads multiple PDF records in a single operation, improving performance and reducing the number of network calls.
+It connects to  MongoDB database and efficiently uploads multiple PDF records in a single operation, improving performance and reducing the number of network calls.

-Ensure that your MongoDB Cloud connection details (such as the URI, database name, and collection name) are correctly configured in the appropriate configuration file (`config.py` or environment variables) before running this script.

 The `MongoDbManger.py` script is automatically run by the `script.sh` every 15 minutes as part of the process to upload PDFs to the cloud database.